395t/review-assignments/_summaries/park2019deepsdf_2.md

 **What interesting variants are explored?**

 During inference, auto decoding takes more time than previous models as it optimizes explicitly over the latent vector.
 A future work is to replace ADAM optimization by more efficient Gauss-Newton or similar methods which utlizes analytic derivative of the model.
-With the variation of the input noise level, the reconstruction error increases much slowly than the noise level, thus DeepFDS is quite robust to noise.
+With the variation of the input noise level, the reconstruction error increases much slowly than the noise level, thus DeepSDF is quite robust to noise.

 ## TL;DR
 * DeepSDF, a continuous shape surface represents a class of shapes which enables representing 3D shapes and completing the 3D shapes from partial and noisy data.